 No wonder professionals often complain about the size of their inboxes—we’re all sending and receiving many emails daily, and only one in three emails received is viewed as essential for work.

 Are you guilty of adding to your coworkers’ email clutter by sending spam and/or non-work related emails?
 Are you using the wrong salutations or not including your email signature when addressing someone outside of your organization?
 Whatever the case, email is a major form of business communications—so if you want your professional emails to be read and regarded with credibility, be sure you are adhering to basic email etiquette.

 Below are our top 11 business email etiquette tips.
 Which one resonates with you the most?
 Which email etiquette pointers should be added to the list?

 1. Refrain from emotionally-charged emails

 Avoid sending emails when you’re feeling any type of negative emotion, like anger, irritation, or frustration.
 Emotionally charged emails almost always include an exclamation point—or words, phrases, emoticons, or emojis—that might make you regret things later.

 Before you send off that email rant or reply to an email from a coworker that angers you, try cooling off by taking a walk.
 Or, (and this works for a personal email, too) write an uncensored draft that you never actually send.
 Remember that all emails are forwardable, so before sending that email, ask yourself if your email has the right tone?
 Do you want your email to be viewed by everybody—including your supervisor and executives?

-2. Does it have to be an email?
+2. Ask yourself: Does it have to be an email?

 Before opening that new email window, ask yourself: Is there another form of business correspondence I can use to get this message across (or find this answer)?

 Chances are, there is!

 Here are a few examples of possible email alternatives:

 - Need to have a longer chat?
 A phone call or video call is probably a more efficient use of time for both of you, as opposed to waiting and doing the back-and-forth email dance.